 One of the first things a user notices about your website is how long it takes to load.
 The faster it is, the happier they are.

-More than 73 percent of mobile internet users claim that they encountered websites that take too long to load.
-This is the reason why page speed is one of the most important ranking factors that determine your web page’s position in Google search results.
+More than 73% of mobile internet users claim they encountered websites that take too long to load.
+This is why page speed is one of the most important ranking factors determining your web page’s position in Google search results.
 Tools like Google Page Speed Insights have been beneficial in quantifying this aspect of user experience.

-Your web page should load in three seconds to get your user to spend as much time on your website as possible.
-Pagespeed optimization not only improves your rankings, but it makes for a better web experience for your user as well.
+Your web page should load in less than three seconds to encourage users to spend as much time on your website as possible.
+Pagespeed optimization improves your rankings and provides a better web experience for users.

-Today, we’ll go over how you can use Google PageSpeed Insights to your advantage and leave a lasting impression on your audience.
-You’ll learn how to improve your Google PageSpeed scores and use it to make your website faster and better.
+Today, we’ll review how you can use Google PageSpeed Insights to your advantage and leave a lasting impression on your audience.
+You’ll learn how to improve your Google PageSpeed scores and use it to improve your website.

-Google PageSpeed Insights provides marketers with both lab data and field data and is powered by the Lighthouse.
+Google PageSpeed Insights provides you with both lab data and field data.
 Lab data is collected in a controlled environment and is beneficial in identifying your website’s performance issues.
-Field data, on the other hand, is collected from the actual and real-time performance analytics from when users load the web page.
+On the other hand, field data is collected from the actual and real-time performance analytics when users load the web page.

-Once the test is complete, the Google PageSpeed Insights displays a performance report.
-This report is classified into three groups and indicates the overall performance of your website.
+The accessibility, best practice, and SEO scores all have specific metrics that can be uncovered when running your website’s URL through this test: simply paste the URL you want to test and click analyze.
+Once the test is complete, Google PageSpeed Insights displays a performance report.
+This report is classified into three groups and indicates your website’s overall performance.

 Why Does Page Speed Matter?